shaisachs/origin-of-sadness/origin-of-sadness/origin-of-sadness.md

 "What a strange idea.
 How would Penny be able to climb a tree while singing a song that was meant for something else, like chopping vegetables?"

 "I hadn't really thought of that, I suppose."
 Jonah went back to raking, and Olive picked up another little pile of leaves to drop in the bag.
-"Well then: how did Penny get out of the tree?
+"Well then, how did Penny get out of the tree?
 Was she able to continue climbing, if she couldn't remember the words to the song?"

 Olive rubbed her nose with the back of her hand a little, and began collecting leaves from the last little pile.
 "She couldn't, of course.
 Penny didn't know how to climb without singing.
 And she couldn't sing the song if she didn't know the words.
 Fortunately she hadn't climbed very far, so she simply jumped out of the tree."